 E-TRIALS is an open research platform that relies on ASSISTments.
 If you are interested in using the E-TRIALS platform, please reach out to Dr. Heffernan!

-E-TRIALS is being used to give pretests, posttests, and randomly assigned experimental learning interventions to students.
+E-TRIALS is provides pretests, posttests, and randomly assigned experimental learning interventions to students.
 Our system streamlines the research process and allows researchers to conduct studies at high speeds and low costs.